mizchi/next-editor/README.md

 ## My Goal

 I want to move all my frontend works on chromebook.
 React, Storybook, Jest, Markdown and so on.
-I am going to implement visualize tools on this.
+I am going to implement react visualize tools on this.

 And I aim for non-programmer's git introduction.